 8. Multi-Language Support

-For businesses operating in a global or multilingual environment, Strapi offers built-in multi-language support.
+For businesses operating in a global or multilingual environment, Strapi offers built-in multilingual support.
 It allows users to create and manage content in multiple languages, ensuring effective localization and internationalization of websites or applications.

 This feature is particularly beneficial for businesses targeting diverse audiences across different regions.